 Floods, tornadoes, wildfires and hurricanes are among the costliest – and most devastating – events the U.S. experiences each year, and they can be especially life-altering if you’re unprepared for one.
 A recent emergency preparedness survey conducted by Mercury insurance revealed that more than half (51%) of the respondents don’t have a plan, with 20% reporting that having a plan “never really crossed our minds.”
 Neglecting to think ahead could lead to terrible consequences if you happen to be faced with a natural disaster.

 It’s better to prepare for the unexpected than wait until it’s too late.
 Mercury Insurance recommends checking the following six tasks off your to-do list on a yearly basis so your home and your family are ready in case of a natural disaster.

 1. Check emergency kit materials.

 Eighty-eight percent of Mercury’s survey respondents said they have an in-home emergency kit stocked with essential items they will need if disaster strikes.
 If you’re among the majority, refresh your family’s memory of where the emergency kit is located.
-If you need to assemble one, a downloadable checklist can be found here .
+If you need to assemble one, download this emergency kit checklist (Opens in a new window) (PDF file) (0.1mb).
 Check expiration dates of materials in the kit to assure perishable items will last for at least another year, including food, water and batteries.
 Additionally, the CDC recommends adding personal items to help protect yourself and others from the pandemic, such as hand sanitizer, cloth face masks and liquid soap.